Galeven87/Powershell-useful-scripts/README.md

-# User-deletion-script
+# Useful Powershell scripts that I've used to run jobs
-This is a Power Shell script that will allow you to add terminated users to the code and run it in an elevated powershell to clean out profiles.
+This is a gathering of powershell scripts that I have used in the past to run jobs and automate things.